Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 sudo apt-get install qemu-system
 ```

-Finally, in the installation phase, we want to install the GDB debugger for debugging the kernel when making changes to it.
+Finally, in the installation phase, we want to install the GDB debugger for debugging the kernel.

 ```sh
 sudo apt-get install gdb